10 Things To Do In King’s Cross

 6. Eat at one of King’s Cross’s foodie hotspots

-Try Eat Street for a rotating selection of world food to take away (though old favourite Shrimpy’s aka the Filling Station set a high standard for trendiness in an ex-petrol station forecourt before it closed down) Get world food and good coffee at Caravan and hit The Driver for its rooftop views and roasts.
+Try Kerb at King’s Cross for a rotating selection of world food to take away (though my old favourite Shrimpy’s aka the Filling Station set a high standard for trendiness in an ex-petrol station forecourt before it sadly closed down).

 7. Visit the oldest Christian Worship site in the UK